-Our boys were quite skeptical when we told them we were going to go there as a day trip (a bit over 3 hours from Boston to the entrance makes it a long driving day), but actually they liked it much more than they expected – really nice (and slightly dangerous) views from the top, interestingly high wind gusts, nice rock formations, and such.
+Our boys were quite skeptical when we told them we were going to go there as a family day trip (a bit over 3 hours from Boston to the entrance makes it a long driving day), but actually they liked it much more than they expected – really nice (and slightly dangerous) views from the top, interestingly high wind gusts, nice rock formations, and such.

 Note that the ~7.6 mile mountain road is some effort to drive – it’s fairly narrow, with steep drop offs, no guardrails, and with high winds.
 Unpaved in places too, and you definitely want to go down in first gear.
 Somewhat of an adventure!
 If you’re not up to driving the road, taking the Cog Railway or a guided tour are also options.

-In 1869, the Cog Railway opened, giving tourists a less nerve-wracking way to get to the top.
+In 1869, the Cog Railway opened, giving tourists a less nerve-wracking way to experience nature and get to the top.
 While this could be a great way to get to the top, it will not give you the famous “This Car Climbed Mt.
 Washington” bumper sticker.
 Or if you prefer to do a one-way hike, you could consider taking the Hiker Shuttle.
 And if you are really crazy, you could consider a drive up the mountain on the Winter SnowCoach Tour.